NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Dolphins: C

 The Dolphins weren't horrible in Kansas City, but they were horrible on third and fourth down.
-It's kind of hard to keep a drive alive if you can't convert on third down, and the Dolphins converted zero third downs in this game (0 for 8).
+It's kind of hard to keep a drive alive if you can't convert on third down, and the Dolphins converted zero third downs Sunday (0 for 8).
 To add insult to injury, they also went 0 for 2 on fourth down.
 Jay Cutler definitely didn't help things on third down.
-Not only did the Dolphins quarterback go 1 for 6 for six yards on third down, but he also fumbled -- and recovered -- a ball that ended up costing the Dolphins a chance at converting.
+Not only did the Dolphins quarterback go 1 for 6 for 6 yards on third down, but he also fumbled -- and recovered -- a ball that ended up costing the Dolphins a chance at converting.

 Chiefs: A

 With the Chiefs needing a win to the clinch the AFC West, it appears that no one on the field wanted to win the division more than Alex Smith and Tyreek Hill.
 Hill caught six passes for 109 yards in a game where Smith threw for 304 yards.
-The Chiefs absolutely dominated the time of possession (37:53 to 22:07), and a big reason they were able to do that is because they were converting third downs left and right against the Dolphins defense (8 of 16).
-This game marked just the eighth time under Andy Reid that the Chiefs have held the ball for 37 or more minutes in a game, and they're now 7-1 in those games.
+The Chiefs absolutely dominated time of possession (37:53 to 22:07), and a big reason they were able to do that is because they were converting third downs left and right against the Dolphins defense (8 of 16).
+This game marked just the eighth time under Andy Reid that the Chiefs have held the ball for 37 or more minutes, and they're now 7-1 in those games.

 Washington 27-11 over Denver